 This rod was placed in front of and at the rear of the driver's side front tire on the vehicle of a lady that works at Metro North.
 When she came out of work one evening about

 Origins: Every holiday season brings to the snopes.com inbox a fresh load of

 This advisory for shoppers to watch out for sharpened pipes or spikes laid up against their car tires in mall parking lots echoes the 2002 alert about the ill intentioned disabling the vehicles of female shoppers by slipping sugar into their gas tanks, in that it too features the deliberate crippling of the targets' vehicles to facilitate the intended crime.
 While we can't absolutely rule out the possibility that a robbery or two of the type described above may have taken place somewhere, the warning that this is a widespread form of crime at shopping malls appears to be an exaggeration based on a single, misinterpreted incident that took place in October 2007 at the Metro North Mall, a large shopping facility in Kansas City, Missouri.

 "This e-mail is a good example of an urban legend," Watts said.
 "It has a small ounce of truth but is mixed mostly with fable."

-The problem, Watts said, is that the e-mail is partially based on an isolated incident that occurred in October.
+The problem, Watts said, is that the

 A woman said she was leaving Metro North Shopping Center and saw a sharp object placed in front and behind her rear tire.
 The woman, a mall employee, quickly scanned the area for possible threats and only found the mall security vehicle on patrol, Watts said.